 Taza fans, patiently waiting for their horchatas, did not notice the interactive display just inches from their elbows.
 Visions of horchatas and churros were dancing in their heads.

-On the event page for #3, below, one participant posted a picture of two young kids enjoying their horchatas and churros.
-Way in the back, if you look carefully, you can see my forlorn display, ignored.
+On one of the event pages, one participant posted a picture of two young kids enjoying their horchatas and churros.
+Way in the back, if you look carefully, you can see my display, ignored.

 I had to admit I understood: those horchatas looked good.
 (The churros, honestly, were too fried dough for me.)